Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 1: Representation

 To further go beyond first and second-order interactions, \textit{tensors} are specifically designed to explicitly capture higher-order interactions across modalities~\cite{zadeh2017tensor}.
-Given unimodal data $\mathbf{x}_1, \mathbf{x}_2$, tensors are defined as $\mathbf{x}_\textrm{mm} = \otimes $ where $\otimes$ denotes an outer product~\citep{ben2017mutan,fukui2016multimodal,yu2018beyond}.
-However, computing tensor products is expensive since their dimension scales exponentially with the number of modalities, so several efficient approximations based on low-rank decompositions have been proposed~\cite{hou2019deep,liang2019tensor,liu2018efficient}.
+Given unimodal data $\mathbf{x}_1, \mathbf{x}_2$, tensors are defined as $\mathbf{z}_\textrm{mm} = \mathbf{x}_{1}\otimes \mathbf{x}_{2}$ where $\otimes$ denotes an outer product~\citep{ben2017mutan,fukui2016multimodal}.
+Tensor products of higher order represent polynomial interactions of higher order between elements~\citep{hou2019deep}.
+However, computing tensor products is expensive since their dimension scales exponentially with the number of modalities, so several efficient approximations based on low-rank decomposition have been proposed~\cite{hou2019deep,liu2018efficient}.
+Finally, \textit{Multiplicative Interactions (MI)} generalize additive and multiplicative operators to include learnable parameters that capture second-order interactions~\cite{jayakumar2020multiplicative}.
+In its most general form, MI defines a bilinear product $\mathbf{z}_\textrm{mm} = \mathbf{x}_1 \mathbb{W} \mathbf{x}_2 + \mathbf{x}_1^\top \mathbf{U} + \mathbf{V} \mathbf{x}_2 + \mathbf{b}$ where $\mathbb{W}, \mathbf{U}, \mathbf{Z}$, and $\mathbf{b}$ are trainable parameters.

-\textit{Multimodal gated units/attention units} learn representations that dynamically change for every input~\cite{chaplot2017gated,wang2020makes,xu2015show}.
-Its general form can be written as $\mathbf{x}_\textrm{mm} = \mathbf{x}_1 \odot h(\mathbf{x}_2)$, where $h$ represents a function with sigmoid activation and $\odot$ denotes element-wise product. $h(\mathbf{x}_2)$ is commonly referred to as `attention weights' learned from $\mathbf{x}_2$ to attend on $\mathbf{x}_1$.
-Recent work has explored more expressive forms of learning attention weights such as using a Query-Key-Value mechanism~\cite{wang2020makes}, fully-connected neural network layers~\citep{arevalo2017gated,chaplot2017gated}, as well as kernel-based methods~\citep{tsai2019transformer}.
+\textit{Multimodal gated units/attention units} learn representations that dynamically change for every input~\cite{chaplot2017gated,wang2020makes}.
+Its general form can be written as $\mathbf{z}_\textrm{mm} = \mathbf{x}_1 \odot h(\mathbf{x}_2)$, where $h$ represents a function with sigmoid activation and $\odot$ denotes element-wise product. $h(\mathbf{x}_2)$ is commonly referred to as `attention weights' learned from $\mathbf{x}_2$ to attend on $\mathbf{x}_1$.
+Recent work has explored more expressive forms of learning attention weights such as using Query-Key-Value mechanisms~\cite{tsai2019multimodal}, fully-connected neural network layers~\citep{arevalo2017gated,chaplot2017gated}, or even hard gated units for sharper attention~\citep{chen2017multimodal}.